hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 ![](/img/wod-blogserie3-archi3.png "WOD Overview.")

 As I continue this series, I will explore two scenarios.
-For the first, I will create a simple workshop.
 In the first one, I will create a simple workshop that does not require any infrastructure but the JupyterHub itself.
 Then, in a second phase, I will go through a more complex workshop creation process that will cover most of the possible cases I can think of.

 # S﻿imple workshop example: